This post may contain affiliate links. Please see our disclosure policy.

 I spray my cart handle with this spray and my kids’ hands after we get out of the cart.

 It is also important to use a dark-colored glass, like amber or blue, to preserve the oils even longer.
-Store out of direct sunlight.
+Store this out of direct sunlight.

 DIY Hand Sanitizer Spray